NASA, SpaceX bringing astronaut launches back to home turf

 "On more than one occasion he has looked both Bob and I right in the eye and said, ‘Hey, if there’s anything you guys are not comfortable with or that you’re seeing, please tell me and we’ll fix it.’”
 Hurley said.

 While trumpeting the return of astronaut launches, NASA is urging spectators to stay away because of the pandemic.
 But beaches near Kennedy are now open, and the local sheriff is welcoming visitors even though inside the space center, the number of guests will be severely limited.
 Among the exceptions: both astronaut wives — who have flown in space themselves — and their young sons.
-Vice President Mike Pence, chairman of the National Space Council, is also going, and possibly President Donald Trump.
+Vice President Mike Pence, chairman of the National Space Council, is also going, and President Donald Trump told reporters Thursday that he's thinking of attending, too.

 "It’s going to be a great inspiration to the country next week to see you two go aloft from the Kennedy Space Center,” Pence told the astronauts Tuesday.